cloudrave/climbing-checklists/README.md

 # How to Use a Checklist

-Say, *for demonstration purposes only*, we have the following checklist entitled "Attitude Check":
+Say, *for demonstration purposes only*, we have the following checklist:

 - [ ] 1
 - [ ] 2